Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 With an enterprise resource planning (ERP) system, it is possible to calculate product costs after the start of production based on actual production data and supplier prices.
 Cost simulations for future products are not possible using the ERP system.
 “Since we need a robust depth of detail and accurate cost transparency at a very early stage, only bottom-up cost calculation solutions were taken into consideration,” continues Massa.

 The new solution needed to support standardization, provide a high level of functionality and a high degree of flexibility in integrating with the ERP and computer-aided design (CAD) systems, and support a global process landscape.
-These criteria led Festo to select and implement Teamcenter® product cost management software from Siemens PLM Software.
+These criteria led Festo to select and implement Teamcenter® product cost management software from Siemens Digital Industries Software.

 With the new solution, Festo can create reliable cost comparisons at a detailed level that enable justification of discussions and decision-making.
 “We want to discuss the product and its production steps, not the correctness of the tools and data,” says Massa.
 The advantage of the database-supported solution is that reliable product calculations and target cost derivations can be generated on assemblies and components even at very early stages of product development.